thiagobustamante/enqueuer-cucumber/README.md

   Scenario: Issue a ticket for a given order
-    Given I have an order to buy a ticket for a desired event When I receive a payment event for that order
-    Then I should call the issuing API
+    Given I have an order to buy a ticket for a desired event When I receive a payment notification for that order Then I should call the issuing API
     And I uptade the order with the tickets
 ```